Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-Also, to establish the significance of intrinsic phase and amplitude synchronization, we examine the recurrence plot constructed just from a single component, say the base component, i.e., $R^4(t)$.
-This is represented in Fig.~\ref{fig:im8}(c).
-We notice that the RP does reflect some information about dynamical change, but is not able to differentiate the regime change as effectively as the RP of $\mathcal{I}(\hslash^4_{k}(t))$ does.
-This is because $R^4(t)$, or any other rotation component would contain only a fraction of the information about state change in the system.
-This suggests that we need to select and fuse the information contained across a set of components that are likely to preserve the information about any change in the state of the system.
-The information is reinforced whenever the phase and amplitude synchronization among the components is maximized, hence increasing the specificity and sensitivity of detecting the change points.
+We also establish the significance of the intrinsic phase and amplitude synchronization, i.e., fusing the phase and amplitude information across multiple components.
+For this, we examine the RP constructed just from a single component, say the base component (here $R^4(t)$) as shown in Fig.~\ref{fig:im8}(c).
+Although the RP based on $R^4(t)$ contains some information of the change point, it is not able to differentiate the regimes as effectively as the RP of $\mathcal{I}(\hslash^4_{k}(t))$ does.
+This is because a single rotation component contains only a fraction of the information associated with the change point.
+This supports our assertion that the information pertaining to the change point is reinforced whenever the phase and amplitude information across the set of rotation components are fused, thereby increasing the specificity and sensitivity of detecting the change points.